Shortest Paths and Convex Hulls in 2D Complexes with Non-Positive Curvature: Background

-There are also some partial results on finding shortest paths when we restrict the CAT(0) polyhedral complex to be composed of cubes or rectangles.
-The space of phylogenetic trees mentioned in the introduction is a CAT(0) cube complex.
-For these ``tree spaces,'' Owen and Provan~\cite{OwenProvan} gave an algorithm to compute shortest paths (geodesics) with a running time of $O(m^4)$, where $m$ is the dimension of the maximal cubes.
-The algorithm is much faster in practice for realistic trees.
+There are also some results on finding shortest paths when we restrict the CAT(0) polyhedral complex to be composed of cubes or rectangles.
+The space of phylogenetic trees mentioned in the introduction is a \megan{special type of} CAT(0) cube complex.
+For these ``tree spaces,'' Owen and Provan~\cite{OwenProvan} gave an algorithm to compute shortest paths (geodesics) with a running time of $O(d^4)$, where $d$ is the dimension of the maximal cubes.
+The algorithm is much faster in practice for realistic phylogenetic trees.
 The result was extended to a polynomial time algorithm for computing geodesics in any \emph{orthant space}~\cite{MillerOwenProvan}, where an \emph{orthant space} is a CAT(0) cube complex with a single vertex.
-The algorithm for tree space was also adapted by Ardila et al.~\cite{ArdilaOwenSullivant} to compute the shortest path between two points in a general CAT(0) cube complex, however this algorithm is likely not polynomial time.
-Finally, Chepoi and Maftuleac \cite{Chepoi-Maftuleac} used different methods to give a polynomial time algorithm for all-pair shortest path queries in any 2D CAT(0) rectangular complex, with preprocessing time $O(n^2)$, space $O(n^2)$, and query time proportional to the size of the output path.
+Very recently, Hayashi~\cite{hayashi2018polynomial} gave a polynomial time algorithm to compute approximate shortest paths in a general CAT(0) cube complex.
+In fact, his algorithm will be polynomial time in any CAT(0) space in which certain conditions are met, mainly being able to compute shortest paths between any pair of points within a fixed distance $D$ of each other in polynomial time, and having an initial path that consists of a sequence of shortest paths, each of length less than $D$.
+It is not clear how to meet his preconditions in a 2D CAT(0) complex.
+It is not possible to compute exact shortest paths in CAT(0) cube complexes of dimension three or more because Ardila et al. \cite{ArdilaOwenSullivant} showed that, in general, the coordinates of the points where geodesics crosses orthant boundaries are the solutions to higher ordered algebraic equations, and thus cannot be expressed by closed form formulas.